curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 A woman emerged from the neon-black shadows.
 She was average height, relaxed, conservative fashion.
 Socially acceptable display of wealth and physical beauty for the setting.
 She wore the Cheshire cat smile of a true believer, who wanted to hug you then eat you.
 The embrace would be her religion's sustenance.
 Dan could see how she was a bodypart of her beliefs.
 A mouth.
 A smiling religion licking its lips at this tasty meal of a mind.

 She spoke,
 "Dan, thank you for waiting.
-Please come in to my office."
+Please come into my office."

 Her eyes opened wide then fluttered, with an inspired realization.
 She was blind to her surroundings, then noted some thoughts to her device-in-mind.
 She turned around and Dan followed her into negative illumination.
 Her office was a wellspring of blacklight.
 Skin-deep flaws laid bare for the other to see.
 Dan frowned at himself again.
 She had imperfections too, some natural lines and spots on her face.
 But they mixed in harmony with artificial paint to make her look like part of something greater.
-Part of this office monolith, she seemed that bit more present here.
+Part of this shrine of cubicles, she seemed that bit more present here.

 "Please sit."
 She said.

 She sat at her desk, behind the spiritual implements of the bank.
 Contracts for Faustian bargains, needle-point pens to extract and sign in blood.
-Dan sat across from her and melted into the space, sank into the corporate hellscape.
+Dan sat across from her and melted into the space, sank into the commercial hellscape.
 It was subtly converted from a place of bureaucratic worship to spiritual processing.
 Soulless shades of grey, black, and white reminding, "Whip your beast of spirituality, bleed it dry of productivity."
 The sell-out jingle of enlightenment, a grass-plastic meadow in the belly of the Capitalist machine, faint colour in corporate purgatory.
 Dan imagined a globe of silicon flora, artificial life floating in endlessly spacious nothingness.
 Silicon and carbon... just two elements for computation in this one universe.

 She interrupted his wandering thoughts,
 "So Dan, this must be your first time here.
 My name is Elidad.
 You can call me Dad."

-Dan coughed in surprise, snapped out of waking dreams back to the enlightened blackbright, then glared for a second.
+Dan coughed in surprise, snapped out of waking dreams back to the enlightening blackbright, then glared for a second.
 He said, "Is that a joke?
 Or is it a ritual hierarchy thing?
 Sorry, this is my fir-"

 [tighter reasoning or explanation for starting the q/a]

 She interrupted,

 > "Dad is different than father.
 With Father, you don't have to make any hard decisions - life is decided for you.
 Father owns you, you are his property, exist to achieve his goals.
 Father is gambling with your soul, taking the prizes you win, discarding you if you lose.
 Dad is just another deeply flawed human, maybe a few steps ahead.
 Are those the wrong steps, though?
 Dad is just another dude making his or her way through life.
 Dad will tell you when you're screwing things up, but dad is not going to fix your life for you.
 Dad has his own life to figure out, separate from yours.
 Some people want a dad and some people want a father."

 She waited for a response.
 Dan waited for a while, then said,